 ISO 27018: is an international standard of practice for protection of personally identifiable information (PII) in Public Cloud Services.
-Microsoft has been certified compliant with ISO 27018 for its shared Common Infrastructure
+Microsoft has been certified

 The American Institute of Certified Public Accountants (AICPA) SOC 2 (Service Organization Controls) and SOC 3 audit framework defines Trust Principles and criteria for security, availability, processing integrity, and confidentiality.
 Microsoft has SOC 1, SOC 2 and SOC 3 reports for its shared Common Infrastructure